Welcome to today's edition of the Rush 24-7 podcast.

 Horrible.

-Apparently she's in a gulag.
+Apparently, she's in a gulag.

-She's in the she's in a whatever this this place is.
+She's in whatever this place is.

 So they're setting it up that the food is horrible.